Solidsoft-Reply/Gs1DigitalLinkLib/README.md

 }
 ```

-## Transform a Digital Link to a canonical form
+## Translate a Digital Link to a canonical form

 The **ToCanonicalForm()** [Gs1DigitalLink] and **FromDigitalLinkUriToCanonicalForm()** [string or Uri] methods translate a Digital Link to a canonical form that references the GS1 Digital Link service (id.gs1.org).
 A canonical Digital Link contains GS1 key-value pairs, only.
 The scheme is always https and query string parameters are sorted in lexical order.